sgabre/CrazyUncleLab/SoftwareProduct/Orbit/documentation/Orbit.md

 # Orbit

- The Orbit Module find orbital parameters from given
+ The Orbit Module find orbital elements from given
 - vector position and velocity,
 - Apoasis & Periapsis.